The Data-Driven Censored Newsvendor Problem: A Near-Optimal Algorithm

-We make a few observations on our algorithm's guarantees before providing a proof sketch at the end of this section.
+We make a few observations on our algorithm's guarantees before providing a proof sketch of the theorem at the end of this section.
+(We defer a proof of \Cref{cor:exp-regret} to Appendix \ref{apx:exp-regret}.)
 First of all, in the identifiable regime ($\Gminus(\lambda) \geq \rho$), since $\qrisk = \qopt_G$ by \Cref{thm:minimax-risk-identifiable}, our algorithm recovers existing regret guarantees (up to constant factors) for the uncensored setting \citep{chen2024survey}.
 We emphasize that this result holds for {\it any} value of $\lambda$ such that $\Gminus(\lambda) \geq \rho$, and for {\it any} set of historical ordering quantities.
 This further implies that demand censoring is effectively immaterial in the identifiable regime.

 {In the unidentifiable regime ($\Gminus(\lambda) < \rho$), it is also near-optimal, incurring an expected worst-case regret of $\Delta + O\left(\sqrt{\frac{\log N}{N}}\right)$}.
 Observe that our upper bound on the algorithm's regret in this regime is linear in $M-\lambda$.
 This is in line with the construction of the worst-case distribution described in \Cref{sec:minimax-risk}, for any quantity $q$: if $q$ is close to $\lambda$, the worst-case distribution $F\in\ambig{\lambda}$ sets the optimal newsvendor quantity $\qopt_F$ to $M$; if $q$ is close to $M$, on the other hand, $F$ sets $\qopt_F$ to $\lambda$.
 As the gap between $\lambda$ and $M$ increases, it becomes more difficult for the algorithm to hedge against nature, which is reflected in the regret guarantee.